rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 We won't describe how the application works here but we will point out important aspects to note regarding its modularization.

-The teams (`Team[] theTeams`) are populated with the `game.Factory.createTeam(...)` method from the `competition` module.
+The teams (`Team[] theTeams`) are populated with the `game.Factory.createTeam(...)` method from the `competition` module (indirectly calling `GameProvider` - more on that in the next section).

 The competition (`TournamentType theCompetition`) is populated with the `game.TournamentFactory.getTournament(...)` method, also from the `competition` module.

-### The API via the `gameapi` module
+### The service API via the `gameapi` module

 The `gameapi` module provides a set of interfaces which describe the API.
+This is the service.
 Examples we've mentioned already are [`Team`](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/game/src/gameapi/gameapi/Team.java) and [`TournamentType`](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/game/src/gameapi/gameapi/TournamentType.java).
 Another notable class is [`GameProvider`](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/game/src/gameapi/gameapi/GameProvider.java).

 This module does not require any other module.
 It only exports its own packages: